rtorrent-community/rtorrent-docs/docs/include-cmd-bt.rst

 There are two system throttles, ``NULL`` and the one with an empty name.
-``NULL`` is a special throttle for *unlimited*, and the latter is the *global* throttle, which is the default for new items and what's show in the status bar on the left as ``[Throttle ‹UP›/‹DOWN› KB]``.
+``NULL`` is a special throttle for *unlimited*, and the latter is the *global* throttle, which is the default for new items and what's shown in the status bar on the left as ``[Throttle ‹UP›/‹DOWN› KB]``.

 **TODO** Explain how throttles work, borrowing from the global throttle.